-The sweet potato -which, in Rapanui, is known by its Amerindian name: kumara- originated in tropical America and was domesticated >6000 years ago, owing to the nutritional properties of its tuberous roots.
-In theory, this plant should not have been on the Easter Island before the European contact (1722 CE) but there is evidence of its presence long before that date, even before Europe-America contact (1492 CE).
-The oldest Polynesian record of this plant consisted of carbonized soft tissues found on the Cook Islands (Fig. 1), dated to ca. 1000 CE [35].
+The sweet potato -which, in Rapanui, is known by its Native American name: kumara- originated in tropical America and was domesticated >6000 years ago, owing to the nutritional properties of its tuberous roots [35, 36].
+There is evidence of its presence on Easter Island long before European contact (1722 CE), even before Europe-America contact (1492 CE).
+Therefore, it is likely that the ancient Rapanui used this American plant before Europeans knew it.
+The oldest Polynesian record of sweet potato consisted of carbonized soft tissues found on the Cook Islands (Fig. 1), dated to ca. 1000 CE [37].
 The occurrence of sweet potato remains throughout Polynesia in archaeological sites of similar ages has suggested that cultivation and consumption of this plant was common and widespread long before European contact.
-On Easter Island, carbonized fragments of sweet potato were found on archaeological sites dating back some centuries before European contact [36, 37].
-It has been considered that the sweet potato was the main food source during the flourishing of the ancient Rapanui society, occurred between about 1200 and 1500 CE [4, 38].
+On Easter Island, carbonized fragments of sweet potato were found on archaeological sites dating back 1-3 centuries before European contact [38, 39].
+It has been considered that the sweet potato was the main food source during the flourishing of the ancient Rapanui society, which occurred between about 1200 and 1500 CE [4, 40].
 How could the sweet potato be present on Easter Island before the Europeans arrived in America?
 Hypothetically, four main possibilities exist, which are called here: the long-distance-dispersal hypothesis, the back-and-forth hypothesis, the Heyerdahl hypothesis and the newcomer's hypothesis, which are presented at following.